Euphaea formosa

-Euphaea formosa is a species of damselfly in the family Euphaeidae.
+Euphaea formosa, the Formosan damselfly, is a species of damselfly in the family Euphaeidae.
 It is common in Taiwan.
-There is a single historical record from Fujian, China as Euphaea compar.
+There is a single historical record from Xiamen, China as Euphaea compar, though this 19th-century specimen was likely mislabeled; today the species is considered endemic to Taiwan.

 The IUCN conservation status of Euphaea formosa is 'least concern', with no immediate threat to the species' survival.